Singer Sade Adu poses for a portrait while sitting down wearing all white outfit.

 The Best Sade Songs

 The iconic singer and band Sade defined an entire generation and created a unique style of soulful expression.
-Here we do the difficult task of rounding up their best songsin all their evolution and musical brilliance.
+As the singer returns with her first new music in six years, we do the difficult task of rounding up the best Sade songs.

 Sade’s musical output focuses on quality.